micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 > | Replace `originFromZero` with `origin`         | Code mod |
 > | Remove `styles`                                | Shim     |

-## Prior art
+## Implementation research

 > It's important to research.
 Consider a number of existing open source component frameworks.
 (AntDesign, Base UI, Carbon, Chakra, FastDNA, Material UI, Semantic UI, Stardust, UI Fabric)
 >
-> - Get a codesandbox trying the other implementations.
+> - Try them.
+Create a codesandbox trying the other implementations.
 > - What features do they have?
+> - What variants to they support?
 > - What props do they contain and what is the general consensus?
 > - What does the DOM shape look like?
 > - How did they approach the aria labeling and roles?